macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Step #5: Add a new user, by clicking on (+).

-Now, after creating a new user account, you must be looking for all the data which is currently not available on the new profile but can be imported like this,
+Now, after creating a new user account, you must be looking for all the data that is currently not available on the new profile but can be imported like this,

 Finder > Go > Computer > Macintosh HD > Users.

-All you have to do is, drop the files and documents and after that login to a new profile.
+All you have to do is drop the files and documents and then log in to a new profile.

 Fix 14: Update HDD to SSD